Envirometrix/PredictiveSoilMapping/main.md

 separately, as given by numerous national and international manuals and guidelines for analytical procedures and soil description: e.g. in
 @Burt2004SSIR [@carter2007soil; @food2006guidelines], and/or
 @VanReeuwijk2002.
-Also in this chapter we make a distinction between the *‘target variable’* (i.e. target soil properties) and *‘paths’* (i.e. determination methods).
+In this chapter we also make a distinction between the *‘target variable’* (target soil properties) and *‘paths’* (determination methods).

 Soil analytical data obtained in a laboratory are typically an order of magnitude more expensive to produce than descriptive field observations